Speed reading

 6 Tips to Speed Read Faster

 Do you know how to read faster?
-Better still, CAN you read faster?
-Reading is one skill that people around the world take for granted.
-As parents, we’re more concerned about teaching our kids to read, but hardly bother about the speed of reading.
+Better still, can you read faster?
+Reading is a skill many people take for granted.
+We often focus on learning to read, but rarely on reading efficiently.

 Your Potential to Be a Speed Reader